mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 #### Documentation Requirements

-If you are adding a brand new command, or updating a command that has no doc annotations, please define the following doc structures for the command.
+If you are adding a brand-new command, or updating a command that has no doc annotations, please define the following doc structures for the command.
 For more information on all command structs, see [Cobra](https://pkg.go.dev/github.com/spf13/cobra#Command).

 - Add `Use` - (Required) Shows the command and arguments if applicable.
 Will show up in 'help' output.
 - Add `Short` - (Required) Briefly describes the command.
 Will show up in 'help' output.